prabinkc2046/shapeTracker/documentation/README.md

 sudo systemctl restart nginx
 ```

+### Step 5: Update DNS Records

+	Update your DNS records to point to your Linode server's IP address.
+Add an A record for shapetracker.your_domain_or_server_ip to your domain's DNS settings.

 ### Step 6: Obtain SSL/TLS Certificate

 Install Certbot on your Linode server.

 ```
 sudo apt install certbot python3-certbot-nginx